-For additional information, refer to all Warnings and Cautions in the "Child safety" and "Child restraint" sections of this manual before installing a child restraint.
+For additional information, refer to all Warnings and Cautions in the "Child safety" and "Child restraints" sections of this manual before installing a child restraint.

-Do not use the lower anchors if the combined weight of the child and the child restraint exceeds 65 lbs (29.5 kg).
-If the combined weight of the child and the child restraint is greater than 65 lbs, (29.5 kg) use the vehicle's seat belt (not the lower anchors) to install the child restraint.
+Do not use the lower anchors if the combined weight of the child and the child restraint exceeds 65 lbs.
+(29.5 kg).
+If the combined weight of the child and the child restraint is greater than 65 lbs.
+(29.5 kg) use the vehicle's seat belt (not the lower anchors) to install the child restraint.
 Be sure to follow the child restraint manufacturer's instructions for installation.

-Forward-facing (jump seat- King Cab) step 2
+Forward-facing (jump seat for King Cab[®] models) - step 2

-Follow these steps to install a forward-facing child restraint using the vehicle seat belt in the passenger's side jump seat (King Cab models only) or in the front passenger seat:
+Follow these steps to install a forwardfacing child restraint using the vehicle seat belt in the jump seats (King Cab® models) or in the front passenger seat:

-1. If you must install a child restraint in the front seat, it should be placed in a forward-facing direction only.
+If you must install a child restraint in the front seat, it should be placed in a forward-facing direction only.
 Move the seat to the rearmost position.
 Child restraints for infants must be used in the rear-facing direction and therefore must not be used in the front seat.

-2. To access the jump seat extension (passenger's side only) (A) on the jump seat, pull up (B) on the extension to unfold it to the open position.
-Then unfold the two support legs © and lower the jump seat to the full open seating position.
+To access the jump seat extension (passenger's side only) (a) on the jump seat, pull up (b) on the extension to unfold it to the open position.
+Then unfold the two support legs (c) and lower the jump seat to the full open seating position.